Hi, I'm ARLO™ — Ask Me Anything!

 Hi Carolyn,

 The reverse mortgage for purchase is just like other FHA loans for purchase transactions.
-Just as on a refinance, you have the benefit or mortgage amount based on your age and property value, the loan brings that much money to the closing table and you bring in the balance to complete the transaction.
+Just as on a refinance, you have the benefit of a mortgage amount based on your age and property value; the loan brings that much money to the closing table, and you bring in the balance to complete the transaction.
 You can determine the amount for which you will qualify in advance and would know how much you will need for closing long before you ever make an offer on a home.

-There are a few things that you really need to watch on the reverse mortgage purchase program that are just a bit different and we outline them on our reverse mortgage purchase information on our website here.
-There are a few things you need to remember that are different that relate to condominiums, manufactured homes, new construction, payment of fees and included personal property.
+There are a few things you really need to watch in the reverse mortgage purchase program that are a bit different, and we outline them in our reverse mortgage purchase information on our website here.
+There are a few things you need to remember that are different and relate to condominiums, manufactured homes, new construction, payment of fees, and included personal property.
 If you review this information in advance and keep it in mind as you progress through your purchase transaction, a reverse mortgage purchase is most often every bit as smooth as with any other loan!

 Hi Phyllis,